 In June 2013, the System Board adopted a \$3.4 million premium subsidy for employee-only enrollees with the Blue Shield and City Health Plans, available to unions who agreed to a 2015 flat premium contribution strategy.
 This subsidy prevents further migration to Kaiser and supports the Trust's ACO efforts.
-The subsidy reduces 2014 participant premium contributions.
+The subsidy reduced 2014 plan year participant premium contributions.

-In 2015 a Trust Fund Premium subsidy will only be for the Blue Shield Plan for employers and employees.
-The source is the Stabilization Reserve and funded from the remaining balance of the Blue Shield profit pledge received in 2012 which is located in the Stabilization Reserve.
+In fiscal year 2015 the Trust Fund premium subsidy was only for the Blue Shield Plan for employers and employees.
+The subsidy was funded from the remaining balance of the Blue Shield 2 Percent Profit Pledge, received in 2012, which is located in the Stabilization Reserve.